ibexa/documentation-developer/docs/updating/upgrading_to_v3.md

 # Upgrading eZ Platform to v3.0

-The following upgrade documentation describes how to perform upgrade eZ Platform from v2.5 to v3.0.
+The following upgrade documentation describes how to upgrade eZ Platform from v2.5 to v3.0.

 If you are upgrading from a version lower than v2.5, follow the [standard update procedure](../updating/updating_ez_platform.md) first.
 Do not proceed with an upgrade to v3.0 before you complete an update to v2.5.